Gerberga, Queen of Italy: Marriages

 Gerberga's first husband was King Adalbert of Italy.
 They engaged around 956, and later had one child, Otto-William.

 After Adalbert's death in 971/5, Gerberga married for a second time, to Henry I, Duke of Burgundy, the younger brother of King Hugh Capet.
 Gerberga and Henry had no children together.
-Since Henry had no legitimate son of his own, he adopted Otto-William making him a possible heir of the Duchy of Burgundy.
+Since Henry had no legitimate son of his own, he adopted his step-son Otto-William making him a possible heir of the Duchy of Burgundy.

 Life after her marriage with Duke Henry

 Gerberga's interventions with her son are mainly in Nevers, a charter for Nevers Saint-Cyr Church, dated April 986, is subscribed by Henricus Burgundiæ dux, Guillelmus comes, Girberga comitissa.
 The legitimacy of this new area of arbitration for the duke should come from the rights of Gerberga's mother.

 Besides, Gerberga's dower is located in the Beaune county.
 Otto-William become count of this district before 991, and after 1005 he will donate the villa of Veuvey-sur-Ouche, which belonged to his mother, to the Abbey St. Bénigne in Dijon.